 Lifelong Reading - The creation of a strong desire to read that continues throughout the student's life.
 List Price - Retail price quoted in a publisher's catalog.
 Libraries usually get a discount from the list price.
 LISTSERV® - A registered trademark of Lsoft International, Inc. Not to be used generically to describe a discussion list.
 It allows users to subscribe to a mailing list and automatically distributes e-mail to those subscribers.
 See also Discussion List.
-Discussion List.

-LM\NET - A national library discussion list focused on topics of interest to school library media personnel.
-See http://www.eduref.org/lm-net/https://lmnet.wordpress.com/
+LM_NET - A national library discussion list focused on topics of interest to school library media personnel.
+See https://lmnet.wordpress.com/